Things to do in...

 Cheap and free

-- Saturday art & craft market – fresh fruits & veggies, arts, pottery, clothes, food and local products at Montgomery Square (car-park) from 8am to 1pm.
+- Saturday art & craft market – fresh fruits & veggies, crafts, pottery, clothes, food and local products at Montgomery Square (car-park) from 8am to 1pm.

 - Second hand market – Go „op shopping“ on Sunday mornings (at Montgomery Square).